kapilsh/kapilsh.github.io/_posts/2024-07-02-transformers-from-scratch.md

 # torch.Size([4, 10, 6])
 ```

 At this point, we get the final output from the encoder layer.
 This in itself is a complete architecture used in encoder only networks.

-Most widely known encoder only model is [BERT: Bidirectional Encoder Representations from Transformers](https://arxiv.org/pdf/1810.04805) that was released by Google.
+> Most widely known encoder only model is [BERT: Bidirectional Encoder Representations from Transformers](https://arxiv.org/pdf/1810.04805) that was released by Google.
+{: .prompt-tip }

 ## Decoder